TOURISM IN UGANDA SAFARI

-About Tourism in Uganda Republic of Uganda is known to be one of the landlocked in East-central Africa.
-The country is bordered by a number of countries including Kenya in the East, South Sudan in the North, Democratic Republic of Congo in the West and Rwanda in the South-west and Tanzania in the South.
+About Tourism in Uganda Republic of Uganda certainly known to be one of the landlocked in East-central Africa.
+The country bordered by a number of countries.
+Including Kenya in the East, South Sudan in the North, Democratic Republic of Congo in the West and Rwanda in the South-west and Tanzania in the South.
 The southern part of the country has got a remarkable portion of Lake Victoria shared with Kenya and Tanzania.
-It is in the East African Great Lakes region and lies in the Nile Basin with a varied and generally modified equatorial climate.
+It is in the East African Great Lakes region and lies in the Nile Basin.
+With a varied and generally modified equatorial climate.

-The official languages of Uganda are English and Kiswahili although several other languages can be used as a medium of instructions in schools or other educational institutions like legislative, administrative or judicial purposes as prescribed by law.
-Some of these is Luganda which is widely spoken across the country and others like Runyoro, Acholi, Runyankore, Rukiga, Luo, and Lusoga among others.
+The official languages of Uganda are English and Kiswahili.
+Although several other languages used as a medium of instructions in schools or other educational institutions like legislative, administrative or judicial purposes as prescribed by law.
+Luganda widely spoken across the country.
+And others like Runyoro, Acholi, Runyankore, Rukiga, Luo, and Lusoga among others.

 Culture and tradition

-Uganda as nation has got a very strong cultural heritage with a number of regions with Kingdoms that describe different tribes and their culture and these include Buganda, Toro, Bunyoro, Busoga and Rwenzururu kingdoms.
+Uganda as nation surely has got a very strong cultural heritage with a number of regions with Kingdoms.
+That describe different tribes and their culture and these include Buganda, Toro, Bunyoro, Busoga and Rwenzururu kingdoms.
 Ugandans are remarkably hospitable people with a diversity of rich culture and lifestyles each one with its own interesting traditional dance.
-About Tourism in Uganda

 Some of the remarkable cultural and historical sites in Uganda are;

 Kasubi Royal Tombs